linrongbin16/giturlparser.lua/README.md

 > [!NOTE]
 >
-> In below code snippets:
+> Below code snippets are (just easier to help explain the parsing algorithm) written in a regex-like syntax:
 >
 > 1. The `{}` contains parsed components returned from [`giturlparser.GitUrlInfo`](#giturlparsergiturlinfo).
 > 2. The `[]` contains optional (0 or 1) component.